SandraBergstrom/theRecipeCollective/README.md

 ### Solved bugs
 - Update user profle form is not working.
 Keep getting the error message: Type Error at /profile/.
 Exception Value: 'UserUpdateForm' object is not iterable.
   - Solved: Forgot to put inherit forms.ModelForm in the class UserUpdateForm.

 - Cancel in delete view not working.
 Asking for a success url.
   - Had to switch from <button> to <a>

+- Recipe images are not showing.
+Trying to re-direct to default.
+  - Had to add image field in the detail template.

 ## Credits